 Our Butter Bean Curry is all about rich flavors and cozy vibes.
-This meal is packed with protein, satisfyingly creamy, and absolutely delicious.
-We discovered a totally new way to cook with Butter beans.
-Oh, and it's vegan and gluten-free too!
+This hearty curry is satisfyingly creamy and absolutely delicious.
+We discovered a totally new way to cook with Butter beans that we hope you enjoy, too.
+Oh, and it's vegan and gluten-free!

-We make the cream using cashews.
-As much as we like coconut milk, we purely love our cashew cream for curries.
-Soaking cashews for a few minutes and blending them with water and a pinch of salt, results in a delicious plant-based cream that gives your dishes a creamy texture with a mouth-watering nutty flavor.
+About the creamy part, as much as we like coconut milk, we purely love our cashew cream for curries, which is another way of adding plant-based protein to the dish.
+Soaking cashews for a few minutes and blending them with water and a pinch of salt results in a delicious plant-based cream that gives your dishes a creamy texture with a mouth-watering nutty flavor.

 Our Butter Beans Curry is: